Top 4 Lesser-Known Distance Driver Bombers You Should Try

-I’ll be clear that I am primarily a right-handed, back-hand thrower when it comes to my driving, and I’m also an older guy with moderate power.
-So I tend to gravitate toward distance drivers that are not super overstable, except when I really want a significant fade.
-So, the discs in this review are generally straight-shooters, with just enough stability to go a respectable distance before fading out.
-Though a couple of them are a bit more “beefy,” they certainly aren’t massively overstable, and should be accessible for average players.
+I’m a right-handed, back-hand thrower with moderate power, so I tend to prefer distance drivers that aren’t super overstable.
+The discs in this review are generally straight-shooters with enough stability for excellent distance before fading out.
+Though a couple are a bit more “beefy,” they aren’t massively overstable, making them perfect for most players.

 The Havoc is a distance driver that is actually easier to throw than would be expected for a high-speed driver.
 It has enough understability to avoid a premature fade, yet it still has a predictable fade at the end of flight.
 I’ve seen relatively new players use the Havoc to develop their distance throwing skills because it is forgiving enough to give them good results without a lot of power.
 Yet the Havoc is still a solid enough driver to get really great distance once the player gets their technique polished.
 It is the kind of distance driver that can win a regular spot in a player’s bag.